-The province, through the Ministry of Education, is accountable for the public education system as a whole and the policy decisions that determine funding for school boards.
-Given the key role of school boards in providing services at the local level, they have important accountabilities to students, parents, the ministry and others with a stake in public education.
+The province, through the Ministry of Education, is accountable for the public education system and the policy decisions that determine funding for school boards.
+Given the key role of school boards in providing services at the local level, school boards are accountable to students, parents, the ministry and others with a stake in public education.